Tagalie

-Tagalie (1909–1920) was British Thoroughbred racehorse.
+Tagalie (1909–1920) was a British Thoroughbred racehorse.
 She was one of only six fillies to win The Derby, and was also the second of only four greys to have won the race.
 She achieved this feat as a three-year-old in 1912, a year in which she had already won the 1000 Guineas.
 Although her Derby win was easy and impressive, she failed to reproduce her winning form in her three subsequent races.

 Background

 Tagalie was a small, lightly framed grey filly ("more like a greyhound then a racehorse"), bred by her owner, the financier Walter Raphael.
 She was sired by Cyllene, an Ascot Gold Cup winner, who went on to become a highly successful stallion.
 In addition to Tagalie, he sired three other winners of The Derby and through his grandson, Phalaris, he is the direct male-line ancestor of most modern thoroughbreds.
 Her dam was the French-bred mare Tagale, from whom she inherited her grey coat.
 In addition to Tagalie, Tagale also produced the Gimcrack Stakes winner Blankney II.

 Raphael sent the filly to his private trainer Matthew Dawson Waugh at his Somerville Lodge Stable at Newmarket, Suffolk.